futoin/core-js-ri-eventstream/README.md

 ## 2. Adding events in database transaction

-For more advanced cases, you can check source code of DBGenFace#addXferEvent() to build more tailored statemented.
+For more advanced cases, you can check source code of DBGenFace#addXferEvent() to build more tailored statements.

 ```javascript
 DBGenFace.register(as, ccm, 'evtgen', endpoint );